rogeriochaves/langstream/docs/docs/chain-basics/error_handling.md

 For a more complete example, check out the [Weather Bot with Error Handling](../examples/weather-bot-error-handling) example.

-## Next Steps

-This concludes the guides for Chain Basics, congratulations!
-On the next steps, we are going to build some real application with real LLMs, stay tuned!
+Now go to the next step to figure out how to build your own custom chains!